 Unfortunately, it seems that not all foods that make it into the United States meet regulatory standards.
 Rather than living in a state of constant worry about exposing yourself and your loved ones to hidden lead, I suggest that get tested for lead contamination.

-If you discover you do have lead in your body, or just feel the need to help your body cleanse itself of excess lead and other toxic metals, then I would strongly recommend following our toxic metal cleansing instructions.
-This cleansing method is one of the most efficient and affordable, when it comes to cleansing the body of toxic metals, especially high levels of lead.
+If you discover you do have lead in your body, or just feel the need to help your body cleanse itself of excess lead and other toxic metals, then I recommend following our toxic metal cleansing instructions.
+This cleansing method is one of the most efficient and affordable when it comes to cleansing the body of toxic metals.

 - Alice Park.
 Study: Indian Spices, Powders Linked with Lead Poisoning.
 Time Magazine Health & Family.
 2010 March 15.